dibble07/holistic-wind-farm-control/README.md

 - Curtailment of front turbines as well as steering

 ## To do
-- Improve optimisation for slow wind directions
+- Improve optimisation for troublesome wind directions
+    - Reduce number of function evaluations for jacobian
+    - Gradient free optimisation algorithm
+    - SGD
+    - Intermediate optimisation
+        - objective function as power
+        - use high fidelity simulation
+    - Define jacobian callable
+        - decoupled across wind speeds